-Freedman is under contract with the State through September 20, 2018 and the State has submitted a contract extension request for Freedman through June 2019.
-All resources except for three will roll off Freedman by February of 2019 once the Health Systems Transformation procurement is completed.
+Freedman is under contract with the State through June 30,2019.
+Most resources will roll off Freedman by March of 2019 once the Health Systems Transformation procurement is completed.

 10.1.3.12 Data and Analytic Support - Health Transformation RFP